wyfo/apischema/docs/de_serialization.md

 ## Fields set

-Sometimes, it can be useful to know which field has been set by the deserialization, for example in the case of a *PATCH* requests, to know which field has been updated.
+Sometimes, it can be useful to know which field has been set by the deserialization, for example in the case of *PATCH* requests, to know which field has been updated.
 Moreover, it is also used in serialization to limit the fields serialized (see [next section](#exclude-unset-fields))

 Because *apischema* use vanilla dataclasses, this feature is not enabled by default and must be set explicitly on a per-class basis. *apischema* provides a simple API to get/set this metadata.